ThePenultimatum/ThePenultimatum.github.io/02granularLocomotion.md

 ### Feasibility

+Conservation of energy and momentum
+Treat impact materials like springs using Young's Modulus

 The technical documents with relevant derivations and theory (in progress) are available for viewing on overleaf at this [link](https://www.overleaf.com/read/srybycnmcjgs).

 ### Impact Mechanisms